bfiessinger/wppedia/readme.txt

 == Frequently Asked Questions ==

+= Where can I get the PRO version? =

+WPPedia **PRO** is still in beta and will be available soon.
+But first we try to give you the best possible glossary experience in the free version.

 = Will WPPedia work with my theme? =

 most likely, yes.
 However we cannot guarantee this for every theme out there (there are so many).